felipedomingosps/caesar_cipher/README.md

 # Caesar cipher
-This is a TOP project where you have to create a caesar cipher program using Ruby.
+This implements the Caeser cipher encryption method using ruby.